 10. What do you hope to achieve with your art?

 I’m a young illustrator and I need to build my career with more clients.
 I still want to grow artistically and in the future, once well established, I’d like to dedicate most of my time to my personal art projects.

 11. Now, tell us a little more about you as a person: what is your favourite food?

 My favourite food is the food that I eat with my friends and my family.
-It always smells of cheerfulness and it tastes of loughs.
+It always smells of cheerfulness and it tastes of laughs.

 12. Favourite book?

-I’m not a book worm and I don’t have a favourite book.
+I’m not a bookworm and I don’t have a favourite book.
 What I’m reading right now is ‘Guida portatile al visual design’, a book by Riccardo Falcinelli that explains what’s visual design through its history.
-It’s very interesting and I hope they will translate it in English!
+It’s very interesting and I hope they will translate it into English!